 Almost all businesses have some form of intellectual property (IP), but few make the most of it as an asset.
 Kate Horstead explains how to identify your IP and - crucially - how you can exploit your IP and turn it into cash

-The Intellectual Property Office's (IPO) online diagnostic tool can help you identify and protect your IP, as well as advising whether you can make it work for you through licensing, franchising or selling.
+The Intellectual Property Office's (IPO) online intellectual property healthcheck tool can help you identify and protect your IP, as well as advising whether you can make it work for you through licensing, franchising or selling.

 Licensing your IP

 Licensing gives someone the right to use your patent or copyright - for example a soft drink formula or an article for publication - in a certain area or for a particular group of customers.
 The licensee will give you royalties in return - typically, you will receive a small proportion of the value of the product, based on what it cost to produce before transport and distribution costs are added.

 "A patent only lasts up to 20 years, so if you don't have the resources to exploit your IP yourself, accepting a licensing agreement that offers you 10p per sale is better than making no money from it at all," says Miles Rees, business development adviser at the IPO.